 Summary

 If appearing in the CSCS Health Safety & Environment (HS&E) test, you must know these five main fire extinguisher types and identification signs.
 Approximately 3 to 5 questions come from this revision note in the final CSCS test.
-We recommend taking the mock tests to gain confidence.
+We recommend taking our free online CSCS mock tests to gain confidence.